Council for Ligurian Linguistic Heritage

 4. Fî

-with an essay by Anselmo Roveda
+featuring an essay by Anselmo Roveda

 In the poetry of Danila Olivieri, as Alessandro Guasoni writes in the foreword, much is “entrusted to the sound of the word, to the play of assonances and alliterations, which make it largely untranslatable, just as untranslatable in human language is the voice of the waves, of the wind in the trees, of nature.
 A meditation on death, as is proper to every poem, Danila Olivieri’s reflection leads us to the threshold of mystery, to a pantheistic-like conception of life, similar to Firpo’s, with his faith if not in rebirth, at least in some immortality”.
 The now invisible presences of the ancient house, evoked in her poetry “have moved among the infinite possibilities of the blank page, endowed therefore with their own immortality, and ready to reappear in the play of life”.